ProfRandom/WCB-Canon/Canon Files/Monons 2 — Properties and Parameters.md

 > 	• Any value exceeding that threshold — even slightly — is considered to **round up** to the next symbolic interval.
 > 		• **Example:**
 > 		$\qquad$ 9.9999901 ⨁ → **10.0 ⨁**, placing the body in the **dekaterran** interval.
+> 6. The **deniterran** is the lowest mass on this scale because objects below this mass are not capable of achieving hydrostatic equilibrium under their own gravity.
+> 7. The exaterran is the largest mass on this scale, corresponding to the realistic upper limit for Ultra-massive Black Holes (UMBHs), about $10^{12}$⊙ masses.

 ## The Microterran Scale
 Because so many significant bodies in a stellamon system have masses best expressed as a **millionth of a terran** (μ⨁), WCB defines an optional **_microterran scale_** for intuitive symbolic modeling.
 This scale maps cleanly to the standard symbolic intervals and absolute powers of ten.